-To many people's surprise I have published six books, four of which are autobiographical and two novels.
+To many people's surprise I have published seven books.

 The truth is that it took till well into my sixth decade to have something worth writing about.
 Previously I could have written about all my business successes, but that could be covered in one sentence, phrase even.

 I could rave on and on about my sporting achievements - that's another dozen words!

 It was only when we took the ludicrous decision to take to the water that anything of vague interest surfaced.

 In some respects, writing about our own adventures is more difficult than making something up from scratch.
 When you create characters and situations you are unrestrained, limited only by your imagination (which in my case is a bit of a problem).
 Writing about me and my wife I have to work within testing parameters, such as telling the truth.

 We spent twelve years living on boats.
 On two narrowboats we trundled round the waterways in the UK and on our 110-year-old Dutch barge we did our best to destroy the infrastructure in Holland, France and Belgium.
 We saw some extraordinary places and met many wonderful people, some of whom were prepared to speak to us.
 In fact, looking back, the whole things seems like a warm and wonderful dream.

 At school, frankly, studies didn't go too well.
 Stupidly I preferred to propel different shaped balls around with various implements, like hands and feet.
 An educational own goal if ever there was one.